cds-snc/notification-api/README.md

 ---

 ## Running in Docker

-Make sure to copy over the .docker-env.example file and fill in the values.
+First, open `ci/.docker-env.example`, fill in values as desired, and save as `ci/.docker-env`.

+### Local Development

+Follow these steps to run the app locally for development.
+The resulting container will have your local notification-api directory mounted, and Flask will run in development mode.
+Changes you make to the code should trigger Flask to restart on the container.

-When building the docker image for the first time, run `docker-compose -f ci/docker-compose-local.yml build app`
+Start by building the Docker local image: `docker-compose -f ci/docker-compose-local.yml build app`.
+Repeating this step is only necessary when Dockerfile.local changes.

-To run all the tests
-`docker-compose -f ci/docker-compose-test.yml up --build --abort-on-container-exit`

-To run the application and it's associated postgres instance `docker-compose -f ci/docker-compose.yml up --build --abort-on-container-exit`

-To run the app locally, with celery using localstack `docker-compose -f ci/docker-compose-local.yml up --build`
+To run the app, and its ecosystem, locally, run `docker-compose -f ci/docker-compose-local.yml up`.
+To see useful flags that you might want to use with the `up` subcommand, run `docker-compose up --help`.

-If you're running with `docker-compose-local.yml`, and AWS SES is enabled as a provider, you may need to run the following to give the (simulated) SES permission to (pretend to) send emails:
+If AWS SES is enabled as a provider, you may need to run the following command to give the (simulated) SES permission to (pretend to) send e-mails:

 ```
 aws ses verify-email-identity --email-address stage-notifications@notifications.va.gov --endpoint-url=http://localhost:4566
 ```

+To support running locally, the repository includes a default `app/version.py` file, which must be present at runtime to avoid raising ImportError.
+The production container build process overwrites this file with current values.

+### Testing

+To run all tests: `docker-compose -f ci/docker-compose-test.yml up --build --abort-on-container-exit`.

+### Production

+To run the application and it's associated Postgres instance: `docker-compose -f ci/docker-compose.yml up --build --abort-on-container-exit`.

 ---